Christmas in London: Our top things to do

 No Christmas in London is complete without a visit to the biggest tree in the capital.
 The towering 20-metre Trafalgar Square beauty has been gifted to the city every year since 1947; our Norwegian benefactors in Oslo each year donate a 50- to 60-year-old spruce, which also acts as a focal point for carol singers.
 Early December until 6 January.
 Tube: Leicester Square.

 This quirky museum in east London specialises in the history of the British home.
-Visitors can wander through the decades and centuries – and never is it more fascinating than during Christmastime, at which you can trace customs, from parlour games to decorating the tree.
-24 November until 3 January.
+Visitors can wander through the decades and centuries – and never is it more fascinating than during winter and Christmastime, at which you can trace customs, from parlour games to decorating the tree.
+14 November until February 2024.
 Overground: Hoxton.

 www.museumofthehome.org.uk